Residential care home – Elmfield House Residental Home Ltd

 - We value and promote relationships between our residents and their family and friends.
 We are very happy for loved ones to call the home if they wish to speak to our residents.
 Alternatively, residents can opt to have their own personal telephone line installed in their own rooms.
 Visitors are always welcome and can visit anytime.
 Visitors are welcome to stay for meals although notice is preferred.
 Staff can assist residents to write letters, send emails or Skype loved ones to ensure contact is maintained.
 We have regular events throughout the year and invitations and posters are given to regular visitors to join us.

-- Activities are done within the home on a daily basis and aim to stimulate the residents both physically and emotionally.
-There is an activities committee within the home consisting of a number of staff who meet regularly to discuss the range of activities done within the home and to develop a structured and varied activities agenda designed to stimulate and benefit our residents.
+- Activities are done within the residential care home on a daily basis and aim to stimulate the residents both physically and emotionally.
+There is an activities committee within the home consisting of a number of staff who meet regularly to discuss the range of activities done within the residential care home and to develop a structured and varied activities agenda designed to stimulate and benefit our residents.

 - We often utilise the services of singers, performers and entertainers to stimulate our residents.
 We take our residents on local outings to the pub, to tea afternoons on the rec, to the Bonfire night events, annual summer fayre and for walks around the green.
 We play quizzes, have DVD afternoons/ evenings, play board games, do arts and crafts, we have a top of the range power plate to increase physical strength, we go on outings, play bingo, have pamper sessions, we do chair- based exercises, reminiscing, have sing- along, use instruments and much more!